trivialsoftware/trivialdb/ReadMe.md

 db = new JDB("articles", { writeToDisk: false, idFunc: slugify });

 // Now, we save an object
-db.store({ name: "JBase: now with id generation functions!", body: "Read the title, dude." })
+db.store({ name: "TrivialDB: now with id generation functions!", body: "Read the title, dude." })
     .then(function(id)
     {
-        // This prints the id: 'jbase-now-with-id-generation-functions'.
+        // This prints the id: 'trivialdb-now-with-id-generation-functions'.
         console.log('id:', id);
     });
 ```

 Be careful; it is up to you to ensure your generated ids are unique.
 Additionally, if your generation function blows up,
-JBase may return some nonsensical errors.
+TrivialDB may return some nonsensical errors.
 (This may improve in the future.)

 #### Storing Values

 * `store(value)` - Returns a promise resolved with `key`.
 * `store(key, value)` - Returns a promise resolved with `key`.

-Since JBase is a key/value storage, all values are stored under a key.
+Since TrivialDB is a key/value storage, all values are stored under a key.
 This key is not part of the value that gets stored,
-since JBase never modifies your value.
+since TrivialDB never modifies your value.
 Also, while you can specify a key, you will need to ensure it's unique (otherwise
 it will silently overwrite).
-Instead, I recommend you let JBase create the key for you (by not passing one).
+Instead, I recommend you let TrivialDB create the key for you (by not passing one).

-When you let JBase auto generate the key, you can find out what that key was by using `.then()`, which will be passed
+When you let TrivialDB auto generate the key, you can find out what that key was by using `.then()`, which will be passed
 the newly generated key.
 This auto generation is done using the `idFunc` function passed in the options.
 If not
 specified, it will use `node-uuid` to generate uuids.